-Now that you have successfully installed your plugin, it’s time to start adding products and their product pages.
+Now that you have successfully installed the WordPress eCommerce plugin of your choice, it’s time to start adding products and their product pages.

-You need to visit Products » Add New page to add a new product, as follows:
+First, go to Products → Add New page to add a new product.

-It’s easy to add products in your WooCommerce store.
-But for every product you add, you must include the product name, price, image, and a brief description.
-Begin by entering your WordPress admin panel, select “Products” on the sidebar, and click on “Add Product.”
+It’s easy to add products to your WooCommerce store.
+However, for every product you add, you must include the product name, price, image, and a brief description.
+Start by entering your WordPress admin panel, select “Products” on the sidebar, and click on “Add Product.”

-After this, you will get an important field called “Product data.”
-This is where you will provide product related information like pricing, inventory, shipping etc.
+After this, you will see a field called “Product data.”
+This is where you need to provide product-related information like pricing, inventory, shipping etc.

-WooCommerce can be used to sell both digital downloads and physical goods that need shipping.
+You can use WooCommerce to sell both digital downloads and physical goods that need shipping.
 The process of adding virtual products is the same as that of physical products.
 The only thing you have to do is check the “Virtual” or “Downloadable” boxes next to Product Type.

 Things to remember while uploading products: